 - Audio in and out connectors make it easy to connect devices

 - Touch works well

 - Cheap docking station compared with alternative such as Apple's Thunderbolt display

 - No USB 3.0 switch for multiple inputs

 - No DVI-I or VGA for analogue inputs

-- Very glossy screen making it difficult to position in sunlight
+- Very glossy screen making it difficult to position in the sunlight

 - The display has some problems with sharpness and the display is not very clear